Jack Coughlin (author)

 Jack Coughlin (born January 12, 1966) is a retired United States Marine Corps Gunnery sergeant and the author of the autobiography Shooter.

-Early years
+Early life

 Coughlin was born and raised in Waltham, Massachusetts, the youngest of five children.
 At a young age, Jack was temporarily blinded in his right eye (his shooting eye) when a sharp rock ricocheted from a fight between two older boys.
 His eye eventually healed and his sight in the eye was 20/10.
 At age 19, Coughlin decided to enlist in the Marine Corps.